felifluid/bachelorarbeit/thesis/chapters/background.typ

   label: <triangulation_comparison>,
 )

-Above in @triangulation_comparison above illustrates, that arbitrary triangulations can lead to many acute triangles.
+@arbitrary_triangulation above illustrates, that arbitrary triangulations can lead to many acute triangles.
 This is undesirable in many cases, as it can lead to numerical artifacts @klein2005voronoi[p.234].
-The triangle grid in figure b) on the other hand tend to be more equilateral leading to a more uniform representation of the grid @lucas2018delaunay.
+The triangles in @delaunay_triangulation on the other hand tend to be more equilateral leading to a more uniform representation of the grid @lucas2018delaunay.
 The _delaunay triangulation_ achieves this by maximizing the minimal interior angle of all triangles @klein2005voronoi[p.234]. // ??: add further information? e.g. the circumcircle criterion?

 // But there are also limits to the delaunay triangulation, which comes from two assumptions.
 No subset of four points are on the same circumcircle and no subset of three points lie on a straight line @klein2005voronoi[p.234].

-While delaunay triangulation works efficiently when the grid is more or less uniform, it doesn't perform well on non-uniform grids @lo2013multigrid[p.15].
-Moreover, different examples from #cite(<lo2013multigrid>,form: "prose", supplement: [p.21]), #cite(<peethambaran2015delaunay>, form: "prose", supplement: [p.166ff]) and #cite(<liu2008delaunay>, form: "prose", supplement: [p.1269]) show, that delaunay triangulation on non-uniform grid leads to many acute or "fat" triangles.
+While delaunay triangulation works efficiently when the grid is more or less uniform, it doesn't perform well on non-uniform grids @lo2013multigrid[p.15]. // TODO: kinda misleading → cpu performance is not great under certain circumstances
+Moreover, different examples from #cite(<lo2013multigrid>,form: "prose", supplement: [p.21]), #cite(<peethambaran2015delaunay>, form: "prose", supplement: [p.166ff]) and #cite(<liu2008delaunay>, form: "prose", supplement: [p.1269]) show, that delaunay triangulation on non-uniform grids leads to many acute or big triangles.